-The KitchenAid stand mixer is a centerpiece and priceless addition to any kitchen.
+The KitchenAid stand mixer is a centerpiece and a priceless addition to any kitchen.
 I am sure you will agree with me that these stand mixers are worth every cent.
 Any home baker or cook that has one will undoubtedly tell you the same thing.

-These mixers handle anything you throw at them, from whipping and mixing to churning out ice cream and even spiralizing vegetables (using extra attachments of course).
+These mixers handle anything you throw at them, from whipping and mixing to churning out ice cream and even spiralizing vegetables (using extra KitchenAid attachments of course).

 When it comes to KitchenAid mixing bowls, you have a variety of options.
-You can choose a bowl based not simply on size or material alone, but patterns and colors as well.
+You can choose a bowl based not simply on size or material alone, but on patterns and colors as well.

 This in-depth guide has everything you need to know about interchanging KitchenAid mixing bowls including what bowl types and sizes fit what machines.

-Before you go ahead and order a 5-quart mixing bowl for your 3.5 Quart Mini Stand Mixer, you need to remember that KitchenAid doesn’t make one bowl to fit every stand mixer.
+You need to remember that KitchenAid doesn’t make one bowl to fit every stand mixer.

 This brings us nicely to the next question.